 The summer holidays are probably the time of the year that you will spend the most time with your children.
 Enjoy it whilst you can!
-Children grow up fast and you should really enjoy the time that you spend with them.
-If you do not intend to go on holiday then plan what you are going to do with the children, for example you may think about organising days out.
-If you enjoy it, then the children will enjoy it to.
+Children grow up fast, and you should really enjoy the time that you spend with them.
+If you do not intend to go on holiday then plan what you are going to do with the children, for example, you may think about organising days out.
+If you enjoy it, then the children will enjoy it too.

 5. Legal Advice

 So sometimes you could be dedicated, you could have everything organised, but your plans may be scuppered by your ex restricting your enjoyment to spending time with the children or indeed restricting your time completely.
 Do not delay taking legal advice if you anticipate there being problems.
 Summer holidays will flash by in a blink of an eye so you need to ensure that if you require any legal assistance, particularly if you need to make any applications to the Court, that you do it weeks if not months in advance.